rnfc/rnfc.github.io/ivey/introduction-to-data-science/Lesson 2/Labs/index.md

 ```r
 Auto=read.csv("~/Desktop/Rsessions/Auto.csv")
 ```
 And so now we can query the data that we have just read in.
 And you can see it's got a number of columns.
 And those are the names of the variables.
 And we can look at the dimension of the data.
 It's 397 by 9.
-And we can see, what is this object that we read in? ^[*For the purpose of this tutorial, we will be importing the data from a URL*]
+And we can see, what is this object that we read in?

 ```r
 link = getURL("https://raw.githubusercontent.com/asadoughi/stat-learning/master/data/Auto.csv")